strohs/aws-cda-notes/study-notes.md

     * if your application needs to read multiple items, you can use ```BatchGetItem``` API.
     * A single ```BatchGetItem``` request can retrieve up to 16MB of data, which can contain as many as 100 items.
     * In addition, a single ```BatchGetItem``` request can retrieve items from multiple tables
+* There are no throughput limits, BUT If you wish to exceed throughput rates of 10,000 writes/second or 10,000 reads/second, you must first contact Amazon through this online form

 Simple Queue Service (SQS)